Tooth Bonding in Madison AL

 Do Bonded Teeth Require Special Care?

 Bonded teeth do not require special care.
 Simply follow good oral hygiene practices.
-Brush teeth at least twice a day, floss at least once a day, rinse with an antiseptic mouthwash once or twice a day, and see us your dentist for regular professional check-ups and cleanings.
+Brush teeth at least twice a day, floss at least once a day, rinse with an antiseptic mouthwash once or twice a day, and see your dentist for regular professional check-ups and cleanings.
+Learn about our dental crowns.

 Because bonding material can chip, it is important to avoid such habits as biting fingernails; chewing on pens, ice, or other hard food objects; or using your bonded teeth as an opener.
-If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call us.
+If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call us or fill out our contact form today.